SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Related Work

 \section{Related Work}

-\textbf{Point Cloud-based 3D Object Detection: } 3D object detection is crucial for autonomous driving and can be achieved through point cloud-based methods, such as PointNet~\cite{qi2017pointnet} and PointNet++\cite{qi2017pointnet++}, or grid-based methods like VoxelNet~\cite{zhou2018voxelnet} and PointPillars~\cite{lang2019pointpillars}.
-While point-based methods suffer from complexity due to sampling and sorting, grid-based methods face challenges in GPU utilization due to the sparsity of 3D voxels.
-PointPillars, which employs a bird-eye-view (BEV) encoding and densifies sparse BEV-based 2D convolution, has become a popular choice for real-time 3D object detection~\cite{wang2020pillar, zhou2020end, sun2020scalability, li2021lidar, shi2022pillarnet,yin2021center}.
-However, PointPillars' current implementation involves redundant computation from densification of sparse 2D convolution.
-Although \cite{vedder2021sparse} attempted to maintain sparsity, it led to substantial accuracy degradation.
-To address this, the authors proposed SparsePillarNet, a sparse pillar-based 3D object detection network, and PillarAcc, a hardware architecture designed for 2D sparse convolution.

-\textbf{Neural Network Pruning: } Neural network pruning aims to reduce computational complexity in neural networks, with weight parameter pruning being a popular approach.
-Early methods, such as Optimal Brain Damage~\cite{lecun1989optimal}, identified unimportant weights that could be pruned without affecting accuracy~\cite{han2015learning,guo2016dynamic,frankle2018lottery}.
-However, these methods were not always hardware-friendly, leading to the development of structured pruning~\cite{wen2016learning, louizos2017learning} that imposed hardware-friendly patterns at the cost of increased accuracy degradation.
-This approach has been applied to various domains, including 3D object detection~\cite{stanisz2020optimisation, vemparala2021pruning, zhao2021brief}.
-In contrast, activation pruning is dynamic and cannot be performed statically.
-Prior works~\cite{georgiadis2019accelerating, kurtz2020inducing} focused on driving more activations towards zeros through regularization, but these methods differ from pillar-based 3D object detection networks.
-As a result, the authors proposed a new regularization method to enforce structural activity along the pillar.
+\textbf{Neural Network Pruning. } Early neural network pruning methods, such as Optimal Brain Damage~\cite{lecun1989optimal}, identify unimportant weights to be pruned without affecting accuracy~\cite{han2015learning,guo2016dynamic,frankle2018lottery}, but they were not always hardware-friendly.
+Subsequently, a structured pruning method was proposed~\cite{wen2016learning, louizos2017learning}, forcing hardware-friendly patterns at the cost of accuracy degradation.
+It has been applied to various domains, including 3D object detection~\cite{stanisz2020optimisation, vemparala2021pruning, zhao2021brief}.
+In contrast, our activation pruning is dynamic and cannot be done statically.
+Prior work~\cite{georgiadis2019accelerating, kurtz2020inducing} focused on driving more individual activations to zeros via regularized ReLU, whereas we propose to enforce structural sparsity along the pillar.